Save to My DOJO

 Service Tags & Application Security Groups

-Once you begin using NSGs, you will likely find that managing the IP Addresses at scale becomes challenging, requiring the creation and management of many rules.
+Once you begin using the Azure network security group, you will likely find that managing the IP Addresses at scale becomes challenging, requiring the creation and management of many rules.
 To simplify this, Microsoft Azure introduced a concept of a “service tag” which is a pre-defined collection of IP Addresses associated with a specific resource.
-Currently there are service tags available for Azure virtual networks, load balancers, cloud, traffic manager, storage, SQL, Cosmos DB, key vault, event hub, service bus, container registry, app service, app service management, API management, connectors, gateway manager, data lake, Active Directory, monitor, service fabric and machine learning resources.
+Currently, there are service tags available for Azure virtual networks, load balancers, cloud, traffic manager, storage, SQL, Cosmos DB, key vault, event hub, service bus, container registry, app service, app service management, API management, connectors, gateway manager, data lake, Active Directory, monitor, service fabric and machine learning resources, plus many more.
 A current list from Microsoft is available here.

 Other Network Security Group Tips

-In conclusion, you should love Azure network security groups for their ability to let you quickly and easily manage network security.
+In conclusion, you’ll like Azure network security groups for their ability to let you quickly and easily manage network security.
 While configuration may be tedious at first, by taking advantage of service tags and application security groups, you can streamline the process.
 Make sure that NSG planning and management is considered with your standard Azure operating procedures moving forward to help secure and protect your Microsoft cloud infrastructure.

 What about you?
 Have you tried using NSGs in Azure yet?
 Do you have any questions or concerns?
 Let us know in the comments form below!